TG-UserBot/TG-UserBot/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)][heroku-deploy]

-``Incase your Redis session renders invalid, run the userbot locally again, it will delete your old session from Redis.
-Then re-run the userbot again, login and exit it and restart your dyno on Heroku.``
+``Incase your Redis session renders invalid, stop your dyno & run the userbot locally again, it will delete your old session from Redis.
+Then re-run the userbot again, login and exit it and start your dyno on Heroku.``

 #